occlum/occlum/demos/README.md

 * `embedded_mode/`: A cross-enclave memory throughput benchmark enabled by the embedded mode of Occlum.
 * `gdb_support/`: This demo explains the technical detail of GDB support and demonstrates how to debug an app running upon Occlum with GDB.
+* `local_attestation/`: This project demonstrates how an app running upon Occlum can perform SGX local attestation.
 * `remote_attestation/`: This project demonstrates how an app running upon Occlum can perform SGX remote attestation.